farujifaruji-stack/Technical-support-portfolio/API Debugging Workflow/create-user/400-Bad request/troubleshooting-create-user-400.md

 Look up in logs, filter the results by project (API project in this case), and look for in the search bar for "INFO Create user request payload created AND ERROR Validation failed: firstName is required"

 ##### To check business impact:
-Look up in the DB and check if there is any new custimers that were added to the DB in the time frame of the issue.
+Look up in the DB and check if there is any new customers that were added to the DB in the time frame of the issue.
+If there is no new customer and comparing with previous similar hours/days it is unusual, then it affected 100% of the customers (assuming there is more than one way to add a customer)

 5. Created a Jira ticket to document the issue, evidence, investigation, and resolution.
 No escalation to the development team was needed because the issue was caused by an incomplete request payload.